Email fraud or phishing

 Fax phishing occurs when you receive a fax instructing you to send personal information to a designated number in order to address an urgent matter such as preventing your account from being closed.
 The tone of a phishing fax is similar to email phishing messages.
 Flagstar Bank will never ask you to send confidential information via fax.

 Pop-ups are advertisements that appear in small pop-up windows when you visit a website.
 These ads are designed to integrate with the Web page or to look like legitimate programs.
 When you click on some of these pop-ups, you may unknowingly download and install viruses, spyware, or other malicious software.
 Flagstar will never display a pop-up message asking you to verify your personal information.

 Spyware and viruses are malicious programs that are installed on your computer without your knowledge.
 Viruses can damage your operating system while spyware may allow thieves to steal confidential information stored on your computer.

-Fraud may extend beyond e-mail and the Internet right to your own computer.
+Fraud may extend beyond e-mail and the Internet, and right to your own computer.
 Take these steps to prevent others from gaining access to your personal computer:

 - Install an anti-virus program and update it on a regular basis.

 - Update your software and operating system on a regular basis.